MasDennis/rajawali3d.org/src/content/getting-started/0.9/02-creating-a-live-wallpaper-and-importing-a-model/index.md

 ---
-title: Creating a live wallpaper
+title: "Creating a live wallpaper"
+section: "tutorials"
+tags:
+- tutorial
+- 0.9
 ---
 The basics of Android live wallpapers are [well documented](http://www.vogella.com/articles/AndroidLiveWallpaper/article.html) so there's no need to go over that in this tutorial.